Milestones in Tabletop Adventure Design

 AD&DD&D 3.5ED&D 5E

-Gary Gygax's legendary deathtrap dungeon, designed to challenge expert players with deadly traps, cunning puzzles, and the demilich Acererak.
-Known for its extreme difficulty and notorious reputation for TPKs (Total Party Kills).
+Gary Gygax's notorious deathtrap dungeon, designed to challenge expert players with deadly traps, cunning puzzles, and the demilich Acererak.
+Known for its extreme difficulty and reputation for TPKs (Total Party Kills).
+Originally set in Greyhawk.

-Legacy: Inspired by player complaints that dungeons were too easy; often cited as the most lethal D&D adventure ever published.
+Inspired by player complaints that dungeons were too easy; widely cited as among the deadliest D&D adventures ever published.

 Wikipedia →